Claude Alternative for Healthcare: BastionGPT vs Claude Team

 The same Claude models, under a healthcare BAA

 BastionGPT names its engines: licensed and HIPAA-compliant versions of GPT-5.5, Claude, and Gemini 3 Pro.
 Every plan selects the best model for each task automatically, and Professional Plus adds manual model selection plus early access to new models as they ship.
-If Claude's model quality is what drew you to Anthropic's plans, that quality is available inside BastionGPT with a signed BAA at $20 per user per month, with no 50-seat contract.
+If Claude's model quality is what drew you to Anthropic's plans, that quality is available inside BastionGPT with a signed BAA at $20 per user per month, with no Enterprise seat minimum to clear.
 Claude's plans provide Anthropic models only, so cross-checking a hard case against GPT-5.5 or Gemini 3 Pro means leaving the platform.

 Document workflows sized for patient records